pauljnav/pauljnav.github.io/index.md

 [My Blog](https://pauljnav.github.io/)

-I plan to blog about PowerShell, code snippets and other useful code that helps automate stuff.
+I plan to blog about PowerShell, code snippets and other useful code that helps me to automate stuff.